Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 # Bioinformatics

+## info graphics:
+Uploaded some pictures which were drawn by Professor Chanin Nantasenamat

 ## OMICs DATA
 the post genomic era has rediated its influnence and brought about advances in the pursuit of information underpinning other biological entities